prajwalnl/aks_deploy/README.md

 #Add credentials (username and password for docker,acr??,
     - Docker
-    - Azure CR //// replace wit az svc creds
+    - Azure service principal
-    - Github PAT for git SCM
+    - Github PAT for git SCM 	(only for private repo's)
-    - sample credentials file
+    - sample credentials file with text "Hello"

 #Create a new multibranch pipeline
 	add source as github repo url and setup scm